Kotlin/anko/README.md

 }
 ```

 The code above creates a button inside a `LinearLayout` and attaches an `OnClickListener` to that button.
-Moreover, `onClick` accepts a `suspend` lambda, so you can write your asynchronous code right inside the listener!
+Moreover, `onClick` accepts a [`suspend` lambda](http://kotlinlang.org/docs/reference/coroutines.html), so you can write your asynchronous code right inside the listener!

 Note that this is the complete layout code.
 No XML is required!

 <img src="doc/helloworld.png" alt="Hello world" height="90" width="373" />

-There is also a [plugin](https://github.com/Kotlin/anko/wiki/Anko-Layouts#anko-support-plugin) for Android Studio with a DSL layout preview functionality.
+There is also a [plugin](https://github.com/Kotlin/anko/wiki/Anko-Layouts#anko-support-plugin) for Android Studio that supports previewing Anko DSL layouts.

 ## Anko SQLite ([wiki](https://github.com/Kotlin/anko/wiki/Anko-SQLite))

-Have you ever been tired of parsing SQLite query results using Android cursors? *Anko SQLite* provides lots of helpers to simplify communication with SQLite database.
+Have you ever been tired of parsing SQLite query results using Android cursors? *Anko SQLite* provides lots of helpers to simplify working with SQLite databases.

 For example, here is how you can fetch the list of users with a particular name: